ctds-usyd/library-webscraping/_episodes/03-visual-scraping.md

 A Web Scraper sitemap consists of a collection of selectors each of which may identify:

 * specific content to extract;
-* elements of the page containing content to extract (e.g. a result in a list of search results, each of which contains multiple specific pieces of content, like title, URL and summary); or
+* elements of the page containing content to extract (e.g. an entry in a catalogue, each of which contains multiple specific pieces of content, like model, brand, price, etc.); or
 * a link to follow and continue scraping from.

 Each selector (except a special one called `_root`) has a parent selector defining the context in which each selector is to be applied.
 For example, the following shows a visual representation ("Selector graph") of the final scraper we will build for the UNSC resolutions: